zajca/zajca.cz/contents/blog/param_converter_forms.md

 ```
 We can se that we just check ParamConverter Annotation options, paste code from action here and in the end set out valid form as action attribute.

-Only one missing thing `UnprocessableFormHttpException` which is thrown if form is not valid.
-This can be checked in `onKernelException` event, and errors can be serialized for api.
+Only one missing thing <i-c>UnprocessableFormHttpException</i-c> which is thrown if form is not valid.
+This can be checked in <i-c>onKernelException</i-c> event, and errors can be serialized for api.

 ```php
 class UnprocessableFormHttpException extends HttpException